The circle of the church year turns. It’s almost Advent.

 You could decorate first with just evergreen boughs, perhaps some pine cones, walnuts or apples nestled among them.
 Once the tree comes, try enjoying it with white lights alone for a week or two.
 If you or your kids are feeling crafty, string popcorn and cranberries, or make chains with festive patterned origami paper.
 Save the special, sparkly ornaments for closer to December 24.
 Save the most familiar Christmas carols, too, and listen to the delightful and quirky Keepin’ the Baby Awake or Yo Yo Ma’s lovely Songs of Joy and Peace.

 Some years we have had an Advent wreath of boxwood and juniper and holly for the center of the table.
 This year the most I will do is gather four votive candles and one pillar candle–you can, too.
 Use any colors you like, and set them on a platter.
-Advent devotions to use with the wreath can be quite simple; these are offered by Helen Barron at Candle Press.
+Advent devotions to use with the wreath can be quite simple; these are freely offered by Helen Barron of Candle Press.

 Sybil MacBeth wrote a book chock-full of engaging ideas for Advent, Christmas and Epiphany called The Season of the Nativity, and she’s also the creator of a favorite prayer practice of mine, Praying in Color.
 She has several templates for a prayerful, colorful Advent calendar that are great for kids, teens and adults.